Money Expert > Car Insurance > Why has my car insurance doubled?

 6. Pay annually: Monthly payments may come with added interest, meaning that you pay more for your premium over time.
 If you can, making a single annual payment often means that you ultimately pay less.

-8. Change your car: The make and model of your car can have a direct impact on your car insurance.
+8. Change your car: The make and model can have a direct impact on your car insurance.
 Do some research and see if you could lower your car insurance by trading your car in.

 9. Park off the road: Lowering your premiums might be as simple as parking your car on a driveway or in a garage.